Ma-Fi-94/yaptool/docs/plottingtools.md

     - *alpha* Numerical value specifying the transparency of the lines.
 Defaults to 0.3.
     - *linestyle* String specifying the style of the lines.
 Defaults to "-", i.e. a continuous line.
     - *linewidth* Numerical value specifying the width of the lines.
 Defaults to 2.
+    - *zorder* Numerical value specifying the z-position of the grid lines.
+Defaults to -100, i.e. very far behind.

+- Return

+    - None.

+### **plottingtools.grid(ax, [which = "major", colour = "black", alpha = 0.1, linestyle = "-", linewidth = 2, zorder = -100])**

+- Description

+    - Add a grid to an existing matplotlib.pyplot.Axes object.

+- Required parameters

+    - *ax* The matplotlib.pyplot.Axes object.

+- Optional parameters
+    - *which* String specifying for which ticks ("major", "minor") grid lines will be drawn.
+Defaults to "major".
+    - *colour* String specifying the line colour.
+Defaults to "black"
+    - *alpha* Numerical value specifying the transparency of the lines.
+Defaults to 0.1.
+    - *linestyle* String specifying the style of the lines.
+Defaults to "-", i.e. a continuous line.
+    - *linewidth* Numerical value specifying the width of the lines.
+Defaults to 2.
     - *zorder* Numerical value specifying the z-position of the lines.
 Defaults to -100, i.e. very far behind.

+- Return

+    - None.

+### **plottingtools.legend(ax, [loc = "best", fontsize = 25, frame = False, \*\*kwargs])**

+- Description

+    - Add a legend to an existing matplotlib.pyplot.Axes object.

+- Required parameters

+    - *ax* The matplotlib.pyplot.Axes object.

+- Optional parameters
+    - *loc* Legend location.
+Possible are all matplotlib-type location specifiers.
+Defaults to "best".
+    - *fontsize* Number specifying the font size.
+Defaults to 25.
+    - *frame* Boolean specficying whether to draw a frame around the legend.
+Defaults to False.

 - Return